bbauska/UofM-Intro-HTML5/README.md

 </p>

 I realize I went over a lot of tags with you just right now.
-And some of the code, you probably understood and some of it, you didn&apos;'t.
+And some of the code, you probably understood and some of it, you didn&apos;t.
 But all of the code is online, so you can download it, you can play with it, you can change it.
-But as you code, you&apos;'re not supposed to go in and be like, oh, I&apos;'m going to try to use every possible tag I can to show how much I know about HTML.
+But as you code, you&apos;re not supposed to go in and be like, oh, I&apos;m going to try to use every possible tag I can to show how much I know about HTML.
 No, use the most specific tag possible.
-Whenever you&apos;'re not sure ask somebody else say what would happen if I were trying to look at this page with my eyes closed, what I understand what&apos;'s going on?
+Whenever you&apos;re not sure ask somebody else say what would happen if I were trying to look at this page with my eyes closed, what I understand what&apos;s going on?

-The second thing you need to understand is that sometimes your tags just don&apos;'t work.
+The second thing you need to understand is that sometimes your tags just don&apos;t work.
 Now, there are two reasons that your tags may or may not work.
 The first one might just be that you have a syntax error.
-So, make sure you run your code through a validator, and that will help you find places where you haven&apos;'t closed tags.
+So, make sure you run your code through a validator, and that will help you find places where you haven&apos;t closed tags.
 This is especially important if you nest tags, meaning you put one inside the other.

 The other thing you really want to do, is you want to run your code in multiple browsers.
-Even if your page looks great when you&apos;'re running it in Chrome, make sure you check it out on Firefox.
+Even if your page looks great when you&apos;re running it in Chrome, make sure you check it out on Firefox.
 If it looks great on Safari, make sure you check it on Chrome.
-It&apos;'s important that you make sure that your pages can be reachable to the greatest number of people possible.
-And really, the only way you can do this is by keeping your code simple, succinct, and you&apos;'re always validating.
+It&apos;s important that you make sure that your pages can be reachable to the greatest number of people possible.
+And really, the only way you can do this is by keeping your code simple, succinct, and you&apos;re always validating.
 Thanks.

 ## 2.09 Additional Resources